kmaurinjones/llm-randomness-analysis/README.md

 ## Project Overview

 This project investigates whether AI language models can produce truly random numbers when prompted.
-Through statistical analysis and visualization, we compare the randomness characteristics of various GPT-4 models against traditional pseudo-random number generators.
+Through statistical analysis and visualization, we compare the randomness characteristics of various popular closed-source and open-source models against traditional pseudo-random number generators.

 ## Key Findings